 ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
-Some people with several risk factors never develop tumors, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor can help you make more informed lifestyle and health care choices.
+Some people with several risk factors never develop meningioma, while others with no known risk factors do.
+Knowing your risk factors and talking about them with your doctor can help you make more informed lifestyle and health care choices.

 The risk factors for meningioma include:

-Gender.
-Women are more than twice as likely as men to develop meningioma.
-However, men are three times as likely as women to be diagnosed with cancerous meningioma.
+Sex.
+Women are about twice as likely as men to develop noncancerous meningioma.
+However, men and women are equally likely to be diagnosed with cancerous (malignant) meningioma.

-Genetic disorders.
-People with neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
-People with NF2 are also more likely to develop cancerous or more than one meningioma.
+Genetics.
+People with a hereditary syndrome called neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
+People with NF2 are also more likely to develop cancerous meningioma or more than 1 meningioma.

 Race/ethnicity.
 In the United States, Black people have higher rates of meningioma than White people.
 Meningioma is more common in Africa than in North America or Europe.

 The next section in this guide is Symptoms and Signs.
 It explains what changes or medical problems meningioma can cause.
 Use the menu to choose a different section to read in this guide.